jlevy/og-equity-compensation/README.md

     [forcefully](https://zachholman.com/posts/fuck-your-90-day-exercise-window/) against its
-    fairness, as an employee can help grow the value of a company substantially, often at lower salary, but end up with no ownership in exchange, because they’re not willing or able to stay for the [typically needed](#ipos-sales-and-liquidity) for an IPO or sale.
+    fairness, as an employee can help grow the value of a company substantially, often at lower salary, but end up with no ownership in exchange, because they’re not willing or able to stay for the several years [typically needed](#ipos-sales-and-liquidity) for an IPO or sale.
   - On the other side, a few companies or investors [stand by the existing system](https://a16z.com/2016/06/23/options-timing/), arguing that it is better to incentivize people not to leave a company, or that long windows effectively